New Big Money Means Expeditors International of Washington Inc. (EXPD) Investors Could Reap Benefit

 Expeditors International of Washington Inc. (EXPD): Who are the competitors?

 The company’s main competitors (and peers) include J.B.
-Hunt Transport Services Inc. (JBHT) that is trading -18.52% down over the past 12 months.
-United Airlines Holdings Inc. (UAL) is -10.83% down on the 1-year trading charts.
+Hunt Transport Services Inc. (JBHT) that is trading -8.74% down over the past 12 months.
+United Airlines Holdings Inc. (UAL) is 2.43% up on the 1-year trading charts.